 When you arrive there will be councillors, council staff, members of the public and possibly reporters in the room.
 A member of staff will give you whatever help you need.

 At Area Committees the chairman will start the meeting with public question time.
 He/she will read out a list of people who wish to speak on agenda items.
-If your name is not read out please catch the chairman's attention and he/she will decide whether to allow you to speak.
+If your name is not read out please catch the chairman's attention and they will decide whether to allow you to speak.

 The chairman may change the order of the agenda so that those who wish to speak can have their items discussed earlier in the evening.
-He/she will let you know if this is the case.
+They will let you know if this is the case.

 When the item you wish to speak on comes up, the chairman will invite you to speak before the committee starts to discuss the matter.
 This is so that councillors know your views before any decisions are made.

 Normally you can speak for up to five minutes.
 Occasionally if there are several people wishing to speak, the chairman may give you a shorter time.
-Also, if there are several of you wishing to speak on the same subject, he/she may ask one of you to speak on behalf of the others.
+Also, if there are several of you wishing to speak on the same subject, they may ask one of you to speak on behalf of the others.

 When you have finished speaking, members of the committee may ask you some questions to clarify or confirm what you have said.